Cookies

 Barton Village History

 Barton in Fabis is a rural parish bordering the City Boundary close to the summit of Mill Hill.
 As its name suggests, this was once the site of an old windmill, which no doubt served as a very prominent landmark for many miles around, standing alone on this exposed hilltop.
-Approaching from Clifton, the first sight of the parish is to the east, when a spectacular view breaks out over Clifton Pastures, Barton and Gotham Moors: a vast open area, with no obvious signs of human habitation - a real no-mans land.
-A little further on, the wooded slopes of Gotham Hills come into view, forming a dramatic backdrop to the parish boundary in the south.
+Approaching from Clifton, the first sight of the parish is to the east, when a spectacular view breaks out over Clifton Pastures, Barton and Gotham Moors: originally a vast open area, with no obvious signs of human habitation - a real no-mans land.
+Nowadays new development in the form of Fairham Pastures has encroached on the moor .A little further on, the wooded slopes of Gotham Hills come into view, forming a dramatic backdrop to the parish boundary in the south.
 As the traveller leaves the main road they enter the village 'gateway', formed by the trees which surround Barton Lodge and Keeper's Cottage.
 On passing through this leafy arbour the viewer gradually sees the village emerge; a cluster of houses, with trees in equal number, resting serenely alongside the water meadows of the River Trent.

 The informed visitor will not immediately enter the village but pause a while, look north, and enjoy the impressive escarpment of Brandshill Wood rising majestically from the floodplain.
 Many people use the ancient bridlepath running under the wood and take pleasure in the flora and fauna it contains.
 Others, perhaps even some of those who visited when Barton Ferry provided a regular service to Attenborough, head west through the village, re-emerging by the Trent to take in the view of the nature reserve across he river, and the abundance of bird life to be seen on the water.
 After a while, some may continue on heir way southward towards our neighbouring parish of Thrumpton.
 It would, however, be a missed opportunity if a visit was not paid to the beautiful 14th century Church of St George, to reflect on the charming surroundings, and to appreciate the history contained within its walls .....